rokath/trice/docs/Common.md

 example: 'trice renew': Rebuild ID list from source tree, discard old IDs. sub-command 's|scan': Shows available serial ports)
-example: 'trice s': Show COM ports. sub-command 'sd|shutdown': Ends display server at IPA:IPP, works also on a remote mashine.
+example: 'trice s': Show COM ports. sub-command 'sd|shutdown': Ends display server at IPA:IPP, works also on a remote machine.
   -ipa string
         IP address like '127.0.0.1'.
-        You can specify this swich if you intend to use the remote display option to show the output on a different PC in the network.
+        You can specify this switch if you intend to use the remote display option to show the output on a different PC in the network.
          (default "localhost")
   -ipp string
         16 bit IP port number.
-        You can specify this swich if you want to change the used port number for the remote display functionality.
+        You can specify this switch if you want to change the used port number for the remote display functionality.
          (default "61497")
 example: 'trice sd': Shut down remote display server. sub-command 'ver|version': For displaying version information.
         "trice v" will print the version information.
-In trice is unversioned the build time will be displayed instead.
+If trice is not versioned the build time will be displayed instead.
   -logfile string
         Append all output to logfile.
 Options are: 'off|none|filename|auto':
         "off": no logfile (same as "none")
         "none": no logfile (same as "off")
         "auto": Use as logfile name "2006-01-02_1504-05_trice.log" with actual time.
         "filename": Any other string than "auto", "none" or "off" is treated as a filename.
 If the file exists, logs are appended.
-        All trice output of the appropriate subcommands is appended per default into the logfile trice additionally to the normal output.
+        All trice output of the appropriate sub-commands is appended per default into the logfile trice additionally to the normal output.
         Change the filename with "-logfile myName.txt" or switch logging off with "-logfile none".
          (default "off")
   -v    short for verbose